Railways freight revenue surges to Rs 98K cr

-New Delhi, Feb 13 (IANS) For the first time post the Covid-19 pandemic, the cumulative freight revenue of Indian Railways has surged past last year's levels to Rs 98,068.45 crore, as compared to Rs 97,342.14 crore recorded in the corresponding period of the previous year.
+New Delhi: For the first time post the Covid-19 pandemic, the cumulative freight revenue of Indian Railways has surged past last year's levels to Rs 98,068.45 crore, as compared to Rs 97,342.14 crore recorded in the corresponding period of the previous year.

 The Railway Ministry said that on a month-on-month basis as well, the Railways has overtaken last year's freight revenue figures in the first 12 days of February by 5 per cent.